 • Keep a glass or metal fire screen around the fireplace and never leave a fireplace fire unattended.

 • If using a space heater, follow the manufacturer’s instructions on how to safely use the heater.
 Place it on a level, hard, nonflammable surface.
 Turn the space heater off when you leave the room or go to sleep.
 Keep children and pets away from your space heater and do not use it to dry wet clothing.

-This posting is another example of how seriously Schmidt Kramer Pennsylvania injury lawyers take our jobs and cases, and the impact an injury and loss has on our clients' lives.
+This posting is another example of how seriously Schmidt Kramer Pennsylvania injury lawyers take our jobs and cases, and the impact an injury and loss has on our clients’ lives.
 If you or a loved one has been seriously injured due to the fault of another person, we may be able to help.
 Our offices in the Harrisburg area allow us to serve a broad region including the central part of Pennsylvania.
-Contact us at 888-476-0807 or DIAL 8 at 717-888-8888 for your free consultation.
+Contact us at (717) 888-8888 or DIAL 8 at 717-888-8888 or your free consultation.